12 ways to know when you are ovulating

 Each month, it is found that a healthy couple that isn’t using any protection, has about 20 percent chance of conceiving naturally.
 And that is a pretty good percentage since conceiving is only possible at the time of ovulation.

 Read on to find out what ovulation is and how ovulation influences your pregnancy:

 Ovulation is that time of the month (about 12 to 24 hours) during which the egg is ready for fertilisation by the sperm.
 Here, the eggs are released from the ovaries and this usually happens between two menstrual cycles.
 Understanding this cycle would help you to know when you are ovulating.

-Each month, a woman’s ovaries release almost 15 to 20 eggs.
-These eggs travel through the fallopian tubes and reach the uterus.
-These eggs are released randomly and not in any particular order.
+Each month, a woman’s ovaries activate almost 15 to 20 follicles (out of over a 1,000 potential follicles that could later become eggs).
+Out of these activated follicles, only one or two make it past the first stage and the rest get absorbed (or die).
+These eggs then travel through the fallopian tubes and reach the uterus.
+They are released randomly and not in any particular order.

 Dr Shobha Gupta, medical director and IVF specialist at Mother’s Lap IVF Centre, Delhi, shares, “For women, ovulation is a common cause of infertility.
 There are many reasons that affect fertility.
 These could be thyroid, PCOS or PCOd (poly cystic ovarian syndrome) or PID (Pelvic Inflammatory disease).
 In some cases, women do not produce eggs, have endometriosis and/or maintain a sedentary lifestyle,” she says.

 If you are hoping to get pregnant, being aware of your ovulation cycles is of high importance as it is a key factor in affecting your probability of getting pregnant.
 Here’s what happens: